Anatomia Italiana

 Leonardo da Vinci Codex Atlanticus, Biblioteca Ambrosiana

-Examine select pages from Leonardo’s Codex Atlanticus, a collection of original drawings about flight, mechanical inventions and more.
+Milan's Biblioteca Ambrosiana offers select pages from Leonardo’s Codex Atlanticus, a collection of original drawings about flight, mechanical inventions and more.
 These drawings were rendered by The Master himself, your eyes a mere inches from the sheets that touched his hands!

-Exhibited in Sforza Castle, this emotive masterpiece depicts the bodies of Jesus and Mary fused into a single figure.
+This emotive masterpiece depicts the bodies of Jesus and Mary fused into a single figure.
 It's as if Mary is attempting to give her crucified Son life from the positioning of Jesus as if he's exiting his mother’s womb.

 The composition is unique in Michelangelo's oeuvre, highlighting his late shift toward emotional expression over the Renaissance idealism that dominated his earlier career.